infinum/learn-react/README.md

 npm run test
 ```

 This will run all the tests on the project.
-Very useful, when you'll be done with all the tasks, to see all the checkmarks.
+Very useful, when you're done with all the tasks, to see all the checkmarks.
 But during development you'll want to run only the tests tied to your current work.
 To do that type

 ```
 npm run test 01
 ```

-This command will run only the tests in the folder `01.DOM`, so you won't be distracted by failed tests from the tasks you haven't started yet!
+This command will run only the tests in the folder `01.DOM`.
+This way you are not distracted by failed tests from the tasks you haven't started yet!

 ### JSX, Babel and what happens there

-When you'll take a look at the tests, you'll notice that we often use HTML-like code, mixed together with JavaScript.
-This is JSX (JavaScript XML), which allows us to easily construct elements and place them in the DOM.
-We then use [Babel](https://babeljs.io/docs/en/), which is a JavaScript compiler, that takes care of turning JSX code into plain JavaScript.
+You may have noticed that we often use HTML-like code, mixed together with JavaScript.
+This is JSX (JavaScript XML), which allows us to construct elements and place them in the DOM.
+[Babel](https://babeljs.io/docs/en/) turns JSX code into plain JavaScript.

 ```
 const element = <div>React is cool!</div>